AverageMarcus/blog/src/posts/2021-09-01-migrating-from-docker-to-podman.md

 5. `alias docker=podman` (Add this to your `.bashrc` (if using Bash), `.zshrc` (if using ZSH) or whatever the correct file for your shell is)
 6. 🎉

+## Replacing Docker with Podman (on Windows)

+I don't currently have access to a Windows machine where I can test this out but [Frank](https://twitter.com/frank_k_p) sent me this [on Twitter](https://twitter.com/frank_k_p/status/1433490007088668672) that covers the process needed for those on Windows with WLS2 - [How to run Podman on Windows with WSL2](https://www.redhat.com/sysadmin/podman-windows-wsl2).

 ## Troubleshooting